zainfathoni/pkode/README.md

 certain reasons, such as
 [the deprecation of conventional JS config in husky](https://blog.typicode.com/husky-git-hooks-javascript-config/).

-Therefore, complement this repository with some guidelines and how-tos that all contributors to my open-source projects can follow.
+Therefore, I complement this repository with some guidelines and how-tos that all contributors to my open-source projects can follow.

 ### Guidelines